Proportional Dynamics in Exchange Economies: Preliminaries

 The player updates his bids proportionally to the contribution of each good in his utility:

 \end{definition}

 Notice that the special case of this dynamic where $\alpha_i = 1$ for all agents $i$ is simply the proportional response dynamic of Definition~\ref{def: PRD}.

-In Figure~\ref{fig:noncycling_lazy} we show the dynamic for the same valuations and initial bids as in Figure \ref{fig:cycling} but where the players also have half of their money in the bank at each time unit.
+In Figure~\ref{fig:noncycling_lazy} we show the dynamics for the same valuations and initial bids as in Figure \ref{fig:cycling}, but where the players save half of their money in the bank at each time unit.